Get 5% OFF + a Free Item for Life

 • Babette (in France)

-Now that you know what skirt steaks and flank steaks are, let’s go over their key differences.
+Now that you know what skirt and flank steaks are, let’s review their key differences.

 Shape

 Skirt steaks are long, skinny, and thin.
-Compared to other cuts of meat, flank steaks are also long and skinny.
+Compared to other cuts of meat, flank steaks are also long and slender.
 However, flanks are slightly thicker and more oval-like than skirts.

 Taste